 Acid reflux is a common symptoms.
 It is not usually serious, often responding to a few days of prescription medicine.
 We advise when it is safe to self treat and when it is best to see your regular doctor.

-Despite a recent study linking acid indigestion tablets to increased risk of developing Alzheimer’s and other types of dementia, patients should continue to take prescribed proton pump inhibitor drugs (PPIs), such as Omeprazole.
+Despite a recent study linking acid indigestion tablets to increased risk of developing Alzheimer’s and other types of dementia, patients should continue to take prescribed proton pump inhibitor drugs (PPIs), such as omeprazole and pantoprazole.

-Medications like Omeprazole and Ranitidine work by suppressing the amount of stomach acid, treating heartburn and stomach ulcers, and are widely used throughout the UK.
+Medications like omeprazole and pantoprazole work by suppressing the amount of stomach acid, treating heartburn and stomach ulcers, and are widely used throughout the UK.
 However a recent Daily Mail article cites research by the German Study on Aging, Cognition and Dementia in Primary Care Patients, linking the taking of PPIs with a 44% higher chance of developing dementia.
 Read in full

 Stomach acid is the strong substance that allows us to digest our food and absorb nutrients.
 If your body is functioning normally, you probably never give your stomach acid much thought.